lavas-project/jekyll-pwa/README.md

 Google Workbox has already developed a series of [tools](https://developers.google.com/web/tools/workbox/).
 If you use Webpack or Gulp as your build tool, you can easily generate a service worker with these tools.
 But in my blog, I don't want to use even npm, and I want to precache recent 10 posts so that they are offline available to visitors even though these posts were never opened by visitors before.
 That's why I try to integrate this function in Jekyll build process.

+This plugin has been used in [my blog](https://xiaoiver.github.io) so that you can see the effect.

 ## Installation

 This plugin is available as a [RubyGem][ruby-gem].